Key takeaways:

-The Internet of Things (IoT) has been in our lives for over two decades.
+Remote IoT device management is now one of the most practical uses of the Internet of Things (IoT), a concept that’s been around for more than two decades.
 The term was invented in 1999 to promote radio-frequency identification (RFID) technology.
 From 2008 to 2009, the number of things connected to the internet surpassed the number of individuals using it.

 Since then, interconnected devices have become mainstream.
 Apple, Cisco, General Motors, and other tech giants are producing IoT sensors and devices.
 IoT technology has been adopted by nearly every industry: manufacturing, healthcare, logistics, energy, agriculture, smart cities… the list goes on.